anandxkumar/gsoc_blog/content/blog/4/index.md

 ---
 Phase 1 is over :) !
 We are half way through the journey.
 Great learning experience so far.
 Let's find out what I accomplished during the previous 2 weeks (since I believe you have been following me from the beginning ;)

-Getting straight to point, most of the time was spent on fixing bugs of the Profiler class and other Pull requests regarding documentation and gallery example.
+Getting straight to the point, most of the time was spent on fixing bugs of the Profiler class and other Pull requests regarding documentation and gallery example.
 A new gallery example was added to demonstrate the working of `SpecDatabase` and `init_database` to help user to store all Spectrums in the form of a `.spec` file and all input parameters in a `csv` file under a folder.
 The same folder can be used to retrieve all Spectrums thus saving a lot of time and also no need to recompute all spectrums, so quite a handy feature.
 Radis has `plot_cond` function to plot a 2D heat map based on the parameters in csv file for all spectrums.
 Creates some good looking and informative plots :) <br>-> [Gallery Example](https://radis.readthedocs.io/en/latest/auto_examples/plot_SpecDatabase.html#sphx-glr-auto-examples-plot-specdatabase-py)<br>

 Back to the analysis part; for LDM we expected:<br>